Philadelphia chromosome: PI3K-AKT-mTOR (PAM) pathway

 Associated with cell survival, growth and cell cycle, the PAM signalling pathway plays a central role in both CML, ALL, other leukemias and solid tumours, being found in around 50% of all cancers.
 Normally the PAM signalling pathway maintains and controls growth factors in all higher eukaryotic cells in response to external stimuli.
 Hyperactivation of this pathway therefore promotes pro-survival intracellular signalling via the PAM pathway, inducing drug resistance.
 In cancer cells, the PAM pathway gets stimulated by receptors like G-protein-coupled receptors (GPCR), and receptor tyrosine kinases (RTKs), among others.
 It is especially through the RTKs that cells with the BCR::ABL1 fusion, the PAM pathway is activated.
-PI3K phosphorylates phosphatidylinositol 4,5-bisphosphate (PIP2) into phosphatidylinositol 3,4,5-trisphosphate (PIP3).
-The phosphorylation of PIP2 to PIP3 activates AKT, which has numerous downstream signalling targets, related to cellular processes.
+PI3K phosphorylates phosphatidylinositol 4,5-bisphosphate (PIP_{2}) into phosphatidylinositol 3,4,5-trisphosphate (PIP_{3}).
+The phosphorylation of PIP_{2} to PIP_{3} activates AKT, which has numerous downstream signalling targets, related to cellular processes.
 Additionally, mTOR can act both upstream and downstream of AKT.
 Two multiprotein complexes of mTOR are involved in the PAM pathway, mTORC1 and mTORC2 which both regulate protein synthesis required for cell growth, angiogenesis, and proliferation. mTORC2 stimulates AKT activity, which in turn amplifies activity of mTORC1 by suppressing mTORC1 inhibitors.
 BCR::ABL1 activation of the PAM pathway may additionally also occur by binding of two proteins, Crkl and c-Cbl, to the ABL fragment of the fusion oncoprotein.
 The BCR::ABL1 kinase protein will phosphorylate c-Cbl which will activate PI3K.